Visoryn

 • GA4 has sessions but Visoryn shows zero AI referrals: AI assistant sources have not sent clicked traffic yet.

-• API permission error: the OAuth Google account may not have access to the GA4 property.
+• API permission error: the Visoryn reader account may not have access to the GA4 property.

-• Invalid grant or unauthorized client: regenerate the refresh token with the current OAuth client.
+• Legacy invalid grant or unauthorized client: regenerate the refresh token with the current OAuth client only if you are intentionally using manual OAuth credentials.

 FAQ